mherchel/herchel.com/src/blog/grid/index.md

 ### Named Areas

 You can name your grid children, and then place them *ascii-art style* within a new CSS property called ` grid-template-areas`.
-In the example below, I'm using semantic elements to illustrate where we want the content to be placed.
+In the example below, I'm using semantic element types to illustrate where we want the content to be placed.

 ```css
 header {